converged-computing/cloud-select/README.md

 - Add Docker build / automated builds
 - finish algorithm - should first filter based on common standard, then use clingo solver
 - ensure that required set of attributes for each instance are returned (e.g., name, cpu, memory)
+- properties testing for min/max logic
+- the template generated should be easy to write to the output file too.
+- how to handle instances that don't have an attribute of interest?
+Should we unselect them?

 Planning for min/max stuff